 Hike Snowdon Mountain Range

 Snowdon is the highest peak in England and Wales and Betws-y-Coed is only around 16 away by road to the Snowdon Mountain Railway station.
-If you want to explore the area by train or public transport, the Snowdon Sherpa Bus leaves the village to take you within reach of the summit.
+If you want to explore North Wales by train or public transport, the Snowdon Sherpa Bus leaves the village to take you within reach of the summit.

 Enjoy a scenic train ride

-You can sit back and enjoy the views using the national rail service from Betws-y-Coed train station to Blaenau Ffestiniog, or through Conwy’s stunning valley to the coastal town of Llandudno.
+You can sit back and enjoy the views using the national rail service by booking tickets from Betws-y-Coed to Blaenau Ffestiniog, or through Conwy’s stunning valley to the coastal town of Llandudno.

 For one of the most scenic train journeys in Wales, step aboard the Ffestiniog & Highland Railway in Blaenau Ffestiniog and take in the sights from a traditional carriage, pulled along by a chugging steam locomotive.